serhhatsari/gores/README.md

 **Gores** is a custom Redis server written in Go

 ## Description
 Gores is a custom Redis server written in Go.
-It is a simple key-value store that supports the following commands:
+It is a simple key-value store that supports the following commands(under development):
 * `GET <key>`: Returns the value of the given key
 * `SET <key> <value>`: Sets the value of the given key
 * `PING`: Returns `PONG`